HIST 305: The Renaissance

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.

 Course Information from the University Catalog

 Survey considering Renaissance as phenomenon rather than chronological period.
 Emphasizes growth of humanism in Italy in 14th and 15th centuries, development of new political concepts, and laicization of society.
 Includes transmission of these developments to transalpine Europe in late 15th and 16th centuries.
-May not be repeated for credit.
+Limited to three attempts.